warnakey/delete-reddit-posts/README.md

 # Delete Reddit Posts
 A program to delete ALL of your Reddit Posts.
 Code can be found at https://github.com/warnakey/delete-reddit-posts

+NOTE: You MUST enter your username and password in the TERMINAL and NOT inside the browser window!
+Doing this will mess up the program and cause it to fail.

+Please follow all directions outlined in the documentation below! :)

 This program was written on February 9th and 10th, 2019 by Eric Warncke. ericwarncke@gmail.com. https://www.linkedin.com/in/ericwarncke/.

 # Watch the video